IlyaLab/kramtools/pairwise/README.rst

        This is a *restricted* version of the printf format for floating-point values.

 ..
+[3] **This is not "error" in the statistical sense.** Rather, it's
+       an indication of whether or not the computations completed without producing NaN.
+This is primarily for detecting degeneracies in the univariate and/or covariate data.
-[3] A 2-character hexadecimal value reporting the bit
-       flags of the test.
+       A 2-character hexadecimal value reporting the bit flags of the test.
 See online help.

 ..
 [4] Currently the Spearman rho.
 In the future it will be